 Important: An Inability to edit or merge an account may indicate damage in your data file.
 Contact QuickBooks Technical Support for further assistance.

 If you receive the same error message: This indicates that the problem did not originate with this account.
-If you have more than one account set up for online banking, continue to Process 4.
+If you have more than one account set up for online banking, continue to Step 4.

 If you do NOT receive an error message: This indicates that you have fixed the issue with the account.
 Your transactions have downloaded and you can stop the troubleshooting process.